Goblins and Good News

 She closed her eyes and opened them, looked at him and smiled.
 She took his hands in hers and for another moment didn't say anything but only kept smiling.
 Then she said, "It's okay, Alex.
 Everything is okay.
 I should rest, though.
 So let's go in."

 Holding onto the great carved turtle, she heaved herself up to standing, hoisted the trash can with one hand, and took Alex's hand in the other.
 She gave the remaining weeds one last baleful glance as they crossed back over the bridge.

-Dinner was buttered rice with salt and paprika, bright green buttered beans, buttered brown bread, and steaming apple juice.
+Dinner was buttered rice with salt and paprika, buttered green beans, buttered brown bread, and steaming apple juice.
 While Alex was starting on his second helping of rice, Mom set down her fork and laid her hands on the table.
 He felt from her a flicker-flow that was as bright as new grass.